apache/airavata/docs/tutorial/gateways2019_tutorial.md

 }
 ```

-You can try out this custom Django app in the deployed instance of the tutorial
+4. You can try out this custom Django app in the production deployed instance at
-portal where it really does download and parse the standard out.
+<https://gateways19.scigap.org/gateways19_tutorial/hello/> where it really does
+download and parse the standard out.

 ## Resources